tari-project/rfcs/src/RFC-0250_Covenants.md

 - [Bitcoin-NG covenants] put forward the `CheckOutputVerify` script opcode.
 - [Handshake] has implemented covenants to add the [UTXO] state of their auctioning process.
 - [Elements Covenants]

+## Current Status
+Although covenants are enabled on the Localnet and Igor networks, they are currently disabled on Esmeralda and Mainnet.

 ## Covenants in MimbleWimble